Top Project Management Tools for Developers in 2026: Honest Reviews & Comparisons

 - Automation (Butler): Rule-based automation for repetitive card actions

-- Templates: Dozens of board templates for dev workflows
+- Templates: Dozens of board templates for development workflows

 - Timeline and Table views: Available on paid plans